SaharshSS/CultureGuesser/README.md

 Step 3: Type the following command into the terminal **python3 -m http.server 8080**

-Step 4: A notification should pop up on the right side of the computer about being opening a new tab.
+Step 4: A notification should pop up on the right side of the computer about opening a new tab.
 Just click it!